-Much research effort has been directed at managing the amount of data points acquired by laser scanners [2-8] including Fourier transform (DFT) [2] and the discrete Wavelet Transform (DWT) [3].
+Much research effort has been directed at managing the amount of data points acquired by laser scanners [3,4,10].
+The approaches can be grouped into two categories; discrete space transformation methods and neighbourhood-based filtering methods.
+The first category includes the discrete Fourier transform (DFT) [1,3] and the discrete Wavelet Transform (DWT) [4].
 These techniques are designed to reduce the redundant points in 1D and 2D data sets and are typically used to speed up image transmission.
-In both DFT and DWT methods, reduction is achieved by filtering the high frequency component of data whilst maintaining the underlying structure of the image.
-Similar method has been stated in [5] for text classifiers.
-The techniques presented in this category do not exist in three dimensions and are practically difficult to be manipulated with very dense 3D data.
+In both DFT and DWT methods reduction is achieved by filtering the high frequency component of the data whilst maintaining the underlying structure of the image.
+Simlar method has been stated in [5] for text classifiers.
+It is not the objective of this paper to work in this direction, where the techniques that presented in this category do not exist in three dimensions and are practically difficult to be manipulated with very dense 3D data.

 The simplest filter method of the second category is neighbourhood averaging [1].
-For each point, its neighbourhood, in terms of Euclidean distance, is identified.
-All points within the neighbourhood are then simply replaced by the average value.
-Clearly, the method is simple and relatively quick but has little shape preserving properties since it will tend to smooth any shape variation.
+For each point, its neighbourhood, in terms of Euclidean distance is identified.
+All points within the neighbourhood are than simply replaced by the average value.
+Clearly the method is simple and relatively quick, but has little shape preserving properties since it will tend to smooth any shape variation.
 This is especially true of edge points.
-The median filter [4] is less affected by extreme data values and is therefore better at preserving edge points.
+The median filter [6] is less affected by extreme data values and is therefore better at preserving edge points.
 It places a grid structure such that all cells contain the same number of points.
 The median value of all points within a cell is determined and all points within a cell are replaced by this single value.
-The approach is simple and relatively quick but, due to the grid being uniform, regions of the point cloud can be underrepresented and hence the method is insensitive to shape.
-The method is ideal for data scanned from planar structures and for correcting inaccuracies in a single axis direction but it is less successful for non-planar data.
+The approach is simple and relatively quick but due to the grid being uniform, regions of the point cloud can be underrepresented and hence the method is insensitive to shape.
+The method is ideal for data scanned from planar structures and for correcting inaccuracies in a single axis direction.
+It is less successful for non-planar data.
 When the x and y coordinates are determined more accurately than z values, the method is faithful but can fail otherwise.
 Furthermore, to find the median point, a grid is fitted to a suitable analytic surface, i.e. planar, cylindrical, and spherical, etc., where the distances between a surface and the points are estimated and a point with median distance is selected as median point.
-Clearly, this introduces inaccuracies into the method.
+Clearly this introduces inaccuracies into the method.

-To avoid the limitation of the median filtering methods, partitioning of the points into cells using geometric constraints has been proposed [5].
+To avoid the limitation of the median filtering methods, partitioning of the points into cells using geometric constraints has been proposed [7].
 Points in a cell are used to construct a plane of best fit.
 If the average distance of the points in a cell to its plane of best fit is greater than some user defined threshold, the cell is subdivided.
 This process continues until all cells are within the threshold.
 The data is reduced by selecting the point with median distance.
 These methods work faithfully and are stable when applied to planar and non-planar data.
-The accuracy is dependent on the precision and distribution of the scanned data.
+The accuracy is dependent on the accuracy and distribution of the scanned data.
 Regions with sparse data coverage give poor reduction results as do data sets with non-homogenous sampling accuracy.